hyungmogu/react-notes-and-exercises/08_deploying_react_app/02_notes.md

     }}
     ```

-    - second, run `np install --save gh-pages`
+    - second, run `npm install --save gh-pages`
         - this lets to save on branch `gh-pages`
         - [UPDATE, 2019] this is not necessary.
 Master branch can also be used by configuring in `setting` under repo